ajlvi/pt-decks-csv/README.md

 # pt-decks-csv
-A compilation of each decklist from every single-elimination round at PTs/WCs/MCs/PTs.
+A compilation of each published decklist from every single-elimination round at PTs/WCs/MCs/PTs.

 The is_pt column is 0 for "small" Worlds and Players Tour events; 1 otherwise.
+Most of the other columns are probably self-explanatory.

 The following events only have four lists included:<ul>
 <li>Pro Tour Columbus 1996 [cut was to top 4]